kroeke30/kroeke30.github.io/index.md

 **High School Tech Committee**
 [MCI](https://mciblues.net/), September 2012 – June 2014
-- Advised the school administration about purchasing computers, projectors, and other equipment to keep the school updated.
+- Provided valuable input to the school administration regarding the purchase of computers, projectors, and other equipment to keep the school technologically up-to-date.
-- Planned the technical aspects of social events, ensuring that lighting and sound systems worked smoothly.
+- Planned and executed the technical aspects of social events, including lighting and sound systems, to ensure a seamless experience for attendees.
-- Worked with other students to set up and operate lighting and sound systems for various musicals and dramas put on by the school and the community.
+- Collaborated with fellow students to set up and operate lighting and sound systems for various musicals and dramas hosted by the school and the community.